 Below The Hype:

 The problems with the organization that is responsible for these huge gatherings of men and their accountability groups all across the country is multi fold and beyond the scope of this page, which is focused on one dimension of PK.
-However there is Section on this site devoted to PK.

 The vast majority of men who attend PK rallies seem to know very little about the beliefs, church affiliation or doctrine of the speakers who appear.
 However, considering the abysmal level of Biblical illiteracy and doctrinal discernment that exists in the church to day, I wonder how much of a difference it would make if they did know.
 The lecturers are blindly accepted as authorities on Christianity simply because they say they are Christians and quote the Bible, which is something that even Satan is particularly good at doing..
 And of course the level of hype that exists at PK conferences probably goes a long way towards disguising the lack of a Biblical foundation.